—Walter Benjamin “On the Concept of History”

 - PhD, University of California Irvine

 Stefka Hristova is an Assistant Professor of Digital Media at Michigan Technological University.
 She holds a PhD in Visual Studies from the University of California Irvine.
 Her research examines the digital visual cultures of war and displacement.
+Currently, she is the Managing Editor for the Culture section of De Gruyter Open.

 Links of Interest